fluidic-city/fluidic-city.github.io/_news/announcement-1.md

 ---
 layout: post
 name: announcement-1
-title: Lab alumni wins Turing Award!!
+title: Bibek Poudel Joins Fluidic City Lab
-description: Our lab alumni, Lann YeCunn, wins the Turing Award for his groundbreaking work in computer science.
-He was a PhD student in our lab from 2000-2005.
-He is currently a professor at MIT.
-He is the first person of Asian descent to win the award.
-He is also the first person to win the award for work in computer vision.
-He is the 3rd person to win the award from our lab.
+description: Bibek is from Parbat, Nepal, around the foothills of the 7th highest mountain in the world—Dhaulagiri.
+He received his B.E. in Electronics and Communications from Kathmandu Engineering College, Tribhuvan University.
+He is a jack of many trades including swimming and playing guitar.
-date: 2015-01-15
+date: 2020-08-17
-img: assets/img/news/3.jpg
+img: assets/img/news/bibek.png
 related_posts: false
 read_more: false
 ---